On a minimax principle in spectral gaps: Introduction and main result

 Then,

 for all $k \in \NN$ with $k \le \dim\Ran P_+$. \end{theorem}

-Two remarks regarding Theorem~\ref{thm:genOpInfinitesimal} are in order: (1) also certain perturbations $V$ that are not infinitesimal with respect to $A$ can be considered here, but at the cost of a stronger assumption on $\norm{P_+Q_-}$, see Remark~\ref{rem:relBoundK} below; (2) the condition $\norm{P_+Q_-} < 1$ is satisfied if the stronger inequality $\norm{P_+-Q_+} < 1$ holds.
-In the latter case, the subspaces $\Ran P_+$ and $\Ran Q_+$ have the same dimension, that is, $\dim \Ran P_+ = \dim \Ran Q_+$, see Remark~\ref{rem:PQbij}\,(a) below.
+It is worth to note that every operator of the form $B = A + V$ as in Theorem~\ref{thm:genOpInfinitesimal} is automatically self-adjoint on $\Dom(B) = \Dom(A)$ by the well-known Kato-Rellich theorem.
+Two more remarks regarding Theorem~\ref{thm:genOpInfinitesimal} are in order: (1) also certain perturbations $V$ that are not infinitesimal with respect to $A$ can be considered here, but at the cost of a stronger assumption on $\norm{P_+Q_-}$, see Remark~\ref{rem:relBoundK} below; (2) the condition $\norm{P_+Q_-} < 1$ is satisfied if the stronger inequality $\norm{P_+-Q_+} < 1$ holds.
+In the latter case, the subspaces $\Ran P_+$ and $\Ran Q_+$ automatically have the same dimension, that is, $\dim \Ran P_+ = \dim \Ran Q_+$, see Remark~\ref{rem:PQbij}\,(a) below.

 The stronger condition~$\norm{P_+-Q_+} < 1$ just mentioned in fact also opens the way to employ a different approach than the one used to prove Theorem~\ref{thm:genOpInfinitesimal}.
 This alternative approach has previously been used in the context of block diagonalization of operators and forms, see Section~\ref{sec:blockDiag} below, and is particularly attractive if the unperturbed operator $A$ is semibounded.